ambrolla/ambrolla.github.io/about.md

 permalink: /about/
 ---

-I will be adding (and probably revising) more things within April, 2022.
+I will be adding (and probably revising) more things within April-May of 2022.

 But a little bit about me:

-- I'm a web developer enthusiast.
+- I'm an extravert who loves meeting new people and making friends.
+- I'm a self learner in Web Development and the more I code, the more I love it.
-- I love coffee and cats (and dogs, but I only have a cat right now).
+- I love coffee and cats.
+I have a lot of things with cats on it: front door rug, teapot, cat slippers, and an actual cat at home.
 - I love reading.
 If I have to wait for something or someone, I will never be bored because I will always have a book somewhere nearby.
+I can read almost anything.
+However, lately I'm reading fantasy novels.
+One of my favorite books is <i>Witcher</i>.